-Plugable's USB-MC1 has received a fair amount of praise from its users, with 71% giving it a 5-star rating.
+Plugable's USB-MC1 has received a fair amount of praise from its users.
 The common understanding is that it works just as advertised.

 The only limitation is that the device can draw a maximum power of 1A.
 So, even if you plug into a port that is capable of delivering power at 2.1A, it will still simulate a 1A current and charge your device at a slow rate.

 Another mini USB blocker that you give a shot is the one by USB Defender.
 This device follows the same protocol of blocking the data tracks and thus limiting the flow of malware and other harmful elements from charging stations.
 It weighs just around 0.16 ounces and you won't even know it's there and is capable of fast charging

 At the same time, the device is durable and will last you for a long time.
 It does its job as claimed.